-The developed tracking algorithm was able to track the bone edges across all frames for all subjects with an average alignment error of the bone edges of 0.40 ± 0.02 mm.
-The results are illustrated for one subject in Figure 3, showing the semi-automatic segmentation results of the tibia and femur across the knee flexion-extension cycle.
+The semi-automated bone tracking algorithm was able to track the bone edges across all frames for all subjects with an average alignment error 0.40 ± 0.02 mm for the bone edges The semi-automatic segmentation results of the tibia and femur across the knee flexion-extension cycle are illustrated for one representative subject in Figure 3.

-Extraction of bone kinematics showed comparable results for manual and semi-automatic segmentation (Figure 4).
-The angle between the long axes of tibia and femur changed by 24.99 ± 8.20° for manual segmentation and 24.10 ± 7.15° for semi-automatic segmentation.
-The anterior-posterior translation showed a change of -18.95 ± 4.03 mm (manual) and -18.78 ± 3.16 mm (semi-automatic), and the superior-inferior translation showed minimal change, with values of 0.53 ± 1.76 mm (manual) and 0.82 ± 1.33 mm (semi-automatic).
-For the extension phase, both methods showed similar changes in kinematic parameters.
-In both extension and flexion phases the developed semi-automatic tracking showed lower standard deviations across the subjects.
+The extracted bone kinematics showed comparable results for manual and semi-automated segmentations (Figure 4).
+The angle between the long axes of tibia and femur changed by 25.0 ± 8.2° for manual segmentation and 24.1 ± 7.2° for semi-automatic segmentation.
+The anterior-posterior translation changed by -18.9 ± 4.0 mm (manual) and -18.8 ± 3.2 mm (semi-automated), and the superior-inferior translation showed minimal change, with values of 0.5 ± 1.8 mm (manual) and 0.8 ± 1.3 mm (semi-automated).
+For the knee extension phase of the motion cycle, both segmentation methods showed similar changes in kinematic parameters.
+For both the knee extension and flexion phases, the semi-automated tracking showed lower standard deviations across the subjects.